YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 - Start the Receiver Server on P with the -UPDATERESYNC=</path/to/bkup-orig-repl-inst-file> qualifier and -INITIALIZE.
 The -INITIALIZE indicates this is the first time A and P are replicating.

 In this case, the Receiver Server uses the current journal sequence number in the </path/to/bkup-orig-repl-inst-file> as the point where A starts sending journal records.
-YottaDB/GT.M updates the stream sequence number of Stream # 1 in the instance file on P to reflect this value.
-From this point, YottaDB/GT.M maps the journal sequence number on A to a stream journal sequence number (for example, stream # 1) on P.
+YottaDB updates the stream sequence number of Stream # 1 in the instance file on P to reflect this value.
+From this point, YottaDB maps the journal sequence number on A to a stream journal sequence number (for example, stream # 1) on P.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Setting up an A→P for the first time if P is an existing instance (having its own set of updates)